News

 Curated and written by Brandon Kruze, the Quick Picks section is updated every Friday with up & coming or lesser known acts, as well as singles or small EPs by Canadian favourites.

-Jeff MacCallum delivers four new Quick Picks for a frosty February morning.
+Jeff MacCallum delivers four new Quick Picks.

-Jeff MacCallum writes about four new releases in this week’s edition of the Quick Picks.
+Jeff MacCallum delivers four new Quick Picks.

-Jeff MacCallum writes about four new releases in this week’s edition of the Quick Picks.
+Jeff MacCallum files four new Quick Picks.

 Features